 You start with a question you need answered or a problem you want to solve.
-For example: “How can we teens who struggle with obesity learn to live a healthier lifestyle?” or “How can entrepreneurs learn to use their time more effectively?”
+For example: “How can we teach teens, who struggle with obesity, to live a healthier lifestyle?” or “How can entrepreneurs learn to use their time more effectively?”.
 Often the question isn’t completely clear at first.
 There can be underlying questions or related questions that are more relevant or important.
 Formulating the most relevant question will give you a head start.

 There are at least two things you need to research before you can design a learning experience:

 Researching the people who will actually learn from the experience that you’re designing is a vital part of the design process.
 There are multiple ways to connect with the learner.
 The easiest and most effective way is by simply getting in touch with them through conversation or by doing an observation or interview.

 The learning outcome

 The learning outcome describes how the learning experience will impact the learners life in a positive way.
 It talks about what the learner gains from this experience and how this is relevant a valuable to the learner.
 Once you know the desired learning outcome, you can figure out the different learning objectives.

 Time to get creative with the design of your learning experience.

 Generating good ideas is the fuel for your creative process.
 The easiest way to come up with ideas is through brainstorming.
 Think about the people you invite to take part in the brainstorm.
 Having people with different perspectives can be really helpful.

 Taking a good idea and turning it into a concept design is the next step.
 How you do this depends on the type of experience you are working on.
 For example, a web based experience will probably ask for a functional design while a game based experience requires a game design.